DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_10_preparations.md

 We don´t want to go through all this trouble to secure our seeds and then rely on trusted third parties for validations.
 That´s why our first option should be to use Bitcoin Core to validate all transactions.
 Bitcoin core is the main software implementation of the Bitcoin protocol.
 By running your own node, you´re also helping the network and making it more decentralized.
 Check out the bonus guide, [Install and optimize Bitcoin Core](hodl-guide_61_bitcoin-core.md)

 *Note*, the Bitcoin blockchain size is approaching 300 GB.
 It could take several days to download the whole blockchain.
 If storage is an issue, you could use “pruned mode”.
-That way, you´d discard old transactions and only need to store as little as 15 GB of data.
+That way, you´d discard old transactions and only need to store a few GB of data.
 You won’t be able to help new nodes connect, but you´d still validate everything yourself.
 If you´re on a limited data plan, downloading 300 GB of data might still be an issue.
 In that case you´d have to rely on third parties for validating and broadcasting transactions and can skip this step.

 ---
 Move on to: [Generate the first two seeds >>](hodl-guide_20_first-seeds.md)